zkotti/cosmos-tour/guide.md

 owned by [PublicBooks](https://www.publicbooks.org/pb-staff-favorites-2017-the-book-that-made-belong/)

-Literature is the art of organizing words to tell a story, a myth or a fairytale.
+Literature is the art of organizing words to tell a story, a myth or a fairy tale.
 It is closely related to other forms of art like music.

 Must Read Book List
 <br>